-Projections under CMPs will be for 100 years (unless this leads to computational difficulties) commencing in 2020.
-Prior to that, for projecting for years between the last year of the condition and 2020, the catches will be set equal to the TACs already set, with abundance index data (and any further monitoring data such as catch-at-length) not yet available for those years being generated as specified under Section 7.
-Note that considering a period as lengthy as 100 years is not to imply high reliability for projections for such a long time, but to be able take account of transient effects that persist for some time for a long-lived species.
+Projections under CMPs will be for 100 years (unless this leads to computational difficulties) commencing in 2023.
+Prior to that, for projecting for years between the last year of the condition and 2023, the catches will be set equal to the TACs already set, with abundance index data (and, perhaps in a future round, any further monitoring data such as catch-at-length) not yet available for those years being generated as specified under Section 7.
+Note that considering a period as lengthy as 100 years is not to imply high reliability for projections for such a long time, but to be able take account of transient effects that can persist for some time for a long-lived species.

-Summary measures/statistics
+10.1 Summary measures/statistics

 All depletion metrics below are calculated as the spawning stock biomass (SSB) relative to dynamic SSB0.
 Dynamic SSB0 (MacCall et al. 1985) is the spawning biomass that would have occurred if zero catches had been taken historically and in the future, and is therefore impacted by shifts in recruitment expectations.
-The dynamic SSB0 is calculated using year-specific estimates of unfished recruitment (depending on the R0 phase in which the model is in each year) assuming that there was zero fishing, i.e. it lags shifts in productivity.
-Dynamic SSBMSY is calculated using a fixed fraction of SSB0, taken from the most recent estimates of SSBMSY relative to unfished (i.e. using the steepness parameter assumed for 2016).
+The approach here differs from MacCall et al. (1985) in that it does not account for stochastic recruitment: the dynamic SSB0 is calculated using year-specific estimates of unfished recruitment (depending on the R0 phase in which the model is in each year) assuming that there was zero fishing, i.e., it lags shifts in productivity and does not include annual process error from recruitment.
+This is so as not to confound its main purpose here, which is to make allowance for transient effects in the dynamics following a recruitment regime shift.
+Dynamic SSBMSY is calculated using a fixed fraction of SSB0, taken from the most recent estimates of SSBMSY relative to unfished (i.e., using the steepness parameter assumed for 2018).
 Since in some operating models R0 is changing over time, the maximum achievable level of stock biomass is also changing and keeping track of dynamic SSB0 and dynamic SSBMSY provides a realistic yardstick for evaluating management performance.

-MSY quantities were calculated for each stock individually (i.e. not a global aggregate MSY) using the standard approach of Botsford (1981) and Walters and Martell (2004) (Box 3.2 of that book) which efficiently calculates equilibrium yields for an age-structured population dynamics model using growth, the stock recruitment relationship and a fishery selectivity at age vector.
+MSY quantities are calculated for each stock individually (i.e., not a global aggregate MSY) using the standard approach of Botsford (1981) and Walters and Martell (2004) (Box 3.2 of that book) which efficiently calculates equilibrium yields for an age-structured population dynamics model using growth, the stock recruitment relationship and a fishery selectivity at age vector.
 Since the operating model has multiple fleets model with time varying exploitation rates among fleets, the aggregate selectivity (across all fleets) in the final year of the historical period (2017) is used in these MSY calculations.

 Table 10.1.
-Performance statistics calculated as part of the MSE outputs for each OM and CMP
+Performance statistics calculated as part of the MSE outputs for each OM and CMP.
+Performance statistics in bold text indicate the key 6 statistics.